angular/angular/aio/content/guide/ngmodule-faq.md

 ## What is the `forRoot()` method?

-The `forRoot()` static method is a convention that makes it easy for developers to configure the module's providers.
+The `forRoot()` static method is a convention that makes it easy for developers to configure services and providers for a module which are intended to be singletons.
+For services, it is preferable to specify `providedIn: 'root'` on the service's `@Injectable()`, which makes the service singleton by default.

 The `RouterModule.forRoot()` method is a good example.
 Apps pass a `Routes` object to `RouterModule.forRoot()` in order to configure the app-wide `Router` service with routes.